IgniteUI/igniteui-xplat-docs/doc/en/components/grids/grid/groupby.md

 }
 ```

 As with `GroupingExpressions`, setting a list of `IGroupByExpandState` directly to the `GroupingExpansionState` will change the expansion accordingly.
-Additionally `{GridName}` exposes a method that toggles a group by the group record instance.
+Additionally `Grid` exposes a method that toggles a group by the group record instance.

 ```typescript
     const groupRow = this.grid.groupsRecords.find(r => r.value === "France");